 And even though is may be addressed to moms, this applies to dads, grandparents- any primary caregiver of a special needs child.

-Mom Guilt and the Special Needs Mom
+Special Needs Mom Guilt

 Often, as parents, we question our parenting skills.
 As special needs parents, this holds true for us as well.
 Sometimes maybe more so when it comes to our special needs kids.
 There may be no rhyme or reason to this, it just might be something that’s ingrained and that we just can’t shake.
 In fact, for me, not a day goes by where I don’t question my parenting skills and whether or not I’m doing something right.